shrey-garg/morphia/morphia/BehaviorChanges.md

  the future.
 1. Entity.noClassnameStored has been removed noClassNameStored() because it was awkwardly named and I can't determine between a legacy use of that and a modern use of useDiscriminator
 1. throw an exception when getting the collection for an unmapped type
+1. removed support for @Property.concreteClass().
+It was meant to be able to specify the actual interface implementation backing a property.
+The current driver infrastructure makes that difficult to recreate.
+I'm unsure how used this feature ever was so I'm removing it for now.
+We can examine how to resurrect should the need arise.